-Chapter 4: Housing
+4.0 Housing

 The 10-year residential housing program for the Florida Polytechnic Campus Master Plan provides for approximately 1,000 beds to be developed in three structures.
-Residence Hall 1 accommodates 218 beds in apartment style, Residence Hall 2 on the adjacent site to the southeast accommodate a total of 539 beds, with 490 in semi-suite style and 49 beds in apartment style.
-Future housing program construction for approximately 250 beds in a mixture of apartment style and semi-suite style is planned for the site along the eastern bank of the CentralLakes.
+Of these, 326 beds are currently occupied in the existing residence hall (Residence Hall 1) on the north end of campus.
+Residence Hall 1 was designed for 219 beds in apartment style, however due to the housing shortage in the 2015/2016 academic year the number of beds was greatly increased by modification to living space arrangement.
+Additional housing that is under construction on the adjacent site to the southeast will accommodate a total of 540 beds, with 490 in semi-suite style and 50 beds in apartment style.
+Once the additional beds in Residence Hall 2 come online, Residence Hall 1 will be returned to its design capacity of 219 beds.
+Future housing program construction for approximately 250 beds in a mixture of apartment style and semi-suite style is planned for the site along the eastern bank of the Central Lakes.